 How Financial Institutions Can Respond Now

 The pressure to comply with operational resilience requirements and/or guidance and the desire to avoid the consequences of operational failures are strong motivations for institutions to strengthen operational resilience.
-The benefits extend beyond mere compliance; companies can protect their profits and reputations by staying on top of the industry best practises.
+The benefits extend beyond mere compliance; companies can protect their profits and reputations by staying on top of the industry best practices.

 Here are a few initiatives that institutions can take immediately:

-- Given that most organisations already have an idea of what their important business services are, they should not wait for future requirements requiring a formal approach to defining “important business services.”
+- Given that most organizations already have an idea of what their important business services are, they should not wait for future requirements requiring a formal approach to defining “important business services.”
 Acting now to gain internal consensus on which services are important will help firms increase their understanding of the scope and impact of any future operational resilience regulations focused on important business services.

 - Institutions should develop action plans to address known operational risks or gaps, whether self-identified, noted by internal audit, communicated by regulators in a matter requiring attention (MRA) or ordered by a court.
 Focusing on and addressing known gaps is a crucial step for firms to demonstrate resilience and their ability to respond to or recover from severe-but-plausible scenarios.

-- Building a robust operational resilience programme will require investment in technical and human resources.
+- Building a robust operational resilience program will require investment in technical and human resources.
 It is therefore important for firms to immediately begin the process of weighing the impact on budget and other resources.
 Clearly, budgetary considerations may vary, depending on a specific institution’s existing capabilities.
 Operational resilience professionals can help institutions assess resources required to support implementation and the budgetary impacts and benchmark.

 - While institutions have invested significant resources in the foundational elements, providing a true front-to-back mapping of important business services — inclusive of all processes, systems, and third parties involved — is a challenge for many institutions.
 Mapping is critical, as it will help institutions identify vulnerabilities in the delivery of important business services within an impact tolerance and take action to remedy the discovered vulnerabilities.